The COVID-19 pandemic put hygiene on center stage, and many of us have a new awareness of the need to keep fresh produce clean and safe.

-Soap and water seems intuitively to be the right way to go.
+For example, should we wash fruits and vegetables with soap to eliminate germs?
 After all, if that’s good for cleaning our bodies, shouldn’t it also be good for food?

 1. Washing produce with soap

-Using soap to clean produce would seem logical, since washing your hands with soap and water is recommended as a way to kill the coronavirus.
+Using soap to clean produce would seem logical since washing your hands with soap and water is recommended as a way to kill COVID-19 and other germs.
 But experts say you should avoid using soap or detergent to wash produce.

-Additionally, washing produce with soap is likely to cause you to ingest some with the food, which can cause diarrhea or vomiting, says the University of Maine Cooperative Extension.
+What’s more, washing produce with soap is likely to cause you to ingest some with the food, which can cause diarrhea or vomiting, according to the University of Maine Cooperative Extension.

-Unwashed fruits and vegetables can harbor harmful bacteria, including salmonella, E. coli and listeria, according to the Centers for Disease Control and Prevention.
-These germs on fresh produce probably are responsible for much of the foodborne illnesses in the U.S.
+Unwashed fruits and vegetables can harbor harmful bacteria, including salmonella, E. coli and listeria, according to the Centers for Disease Control and Prevention (CDC).
+These germs on fresh produce probably are responsible for much of the foodborne illness in the U.S.

-Here’s how the FDA says to wash produce:
+Here’s how the U.S. Food and Drug Administration (FDA) says to wash produce:

 “Rinse whole fruits and vegetables under running water and dry with a clean cloth, paper towel, or salad spinner.”